tchamna/Resulam-CRUD-Dictionary/api_demo/README.md

 - Preloaded word list from a local file (Nufi by default).
 - Case-insensitive search + pagination on word lists.
 - Status filter (defined/undefined/all).
-- Contributors can fill/update definitions and translations.
+- Contributors can fill/update definitions and translations (verified users only).
+- Invite-only signup + email verification.
+- Google OAuth login (optional).
 - Admin role management by email.
 - Simple UI for contributing definitions with Clafrica input.